stereoIII6/fraxio_framework/WhitePaper.md

 PYE weather maps are able to display weather information for specific locations utilizing realtime weather data.
-The token could send out warnings in case of approaching dangarous climate changes.
+The token could send out warnings in case of approaching dangerous climate changes.

 ```
 Example:
-A picture of a Landscape that displays
+A picture of a landscape that displays
-the Actual weather of theLocation the PYE
+the actual weather of the location the PYE
-Token is pegged to
+token is pegged to.
 ```

 ## Activity Maps

-PYE Activity Maps can visualize any Type of Data Stream for Example Metadata of a Group of Tokenholders and render a map of their specified activity.
+PYE activity maps can visualize any type of data stream (for example, metadata of a group of tokenholders), and render a map of their specified activity.

 ```
 Example:
-A Hackathon takes place and every user gets a Token this
+A Hackathon takes place and every user gets a token - this
-Token reads out the github repo activity data of all users
+token reads out the github repo activity data of all users
 and creates a heatmap of wich team was most productive
 in deployments, codechanges, or lines of code.
 ```

 ## Event Tokens

-PYE Event Tokens can be usd as Proof of Participation, as Proof of Authorization or as Proof of Authentification Token.
-Whenever a Real Life Events occur the PYE Event Token can be utilized as Ticket Area Pass and Participation Protocol.
+PYE event tokens can be usd as Proof of Participation, as Proof of Authorization or as Proof of Authentification Token.
+Whenever a real-life event occurs, the PYE Event Token can be utilized as ticket area Pass and Participation Protocol.

 ## Geo Based Tokens

-The PYE Framework is able to render Maps of Geopositions if authorized it can render the Geopositions of Tokenholders onto a map or display the users Geodata !
+The PYE framework is able to render maps of geopositions - if authorized, it can render the geopositions of tokenholders onto a map or display the users geodata.

 ## ...